justinaray/tech-notes/web/elm-basics.md

 -- open Imports
 import List exposing (..) -- map, foldl, concat import List exposing ( map, foldl ) -- map, foldl, List.concat

+-- If your module exposes an item with the same name as the module, it is a common pratice to expose it directly import MyType as MyType exposing ( MyType ) myInstance = MyType 'foo' bar'
+MyType.encode myInstance
 ```

 # Project Organization